junxit/us-congress-bills-117/metadata.md

 - 2021-05-20 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2021-05-20 — Committee on the Judiciary.
 Reported by Senator Durbin with an amendment in the nature of a substitute.
 Without written report.
 - 2021-05-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 61.
+- 2021-05-28 — Message on Senate action sent to the House.
+- 2021-05-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3930-3931; text of amendment in the nature of a substitute: CR S3930-3931)
+- 2021-05-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3930-3931; text of amendment in the nature of a substitute: CR S3930-3931)